 Instead of Chocolate Bars, Try These New Flavors

 The classic Hershey bar is one of the best parts of a s’more, but there are many other ways to add deliciousness.
 Swap out the traditional chocolate bar for one of these alternatives for some unique s’mores ideas for camping trips.

 We read about this idea long ago and have rarely camped without lemon curd ever since – it’s become our go-to s’mores for camping recipe.
 Spread lemon curd on a graham cracker and top with a roasted marshmallow and another graham cracker for a s’more that tastes like lemon meringue pie.

 7. Peppermint Patties or Peanut Butter Cups

 Our venture into new s’mores ideas for camping trips came to life on one Halloween camping trip.
 The kids once collected a wide assortment of candy during that weekend at the campground.
-Not only did we use the mini Hershey’s bars for s’mores, we let the kids experiment with different sweets on their s’mores.
+Not only did we use the mini Hershey’s bars for s’mores, but we also let the kids experiment with different sweets on their s’mores.

-We made grasshopper s’more with peppermint patties, chocolate-peanut butter s’mores with the peanut butter cups, and even tested fruit flavored candies.
+We made grasshopper s’more with peppermint patties, chocolate-peanut butter s’mores with the peanut butter cups, and even tested fruit-flavored candies.
 The peppermint and peanut butter cups were winners.

-For some hazelnut infused deliciousness, spread chocolate hazelnut spread like Nutella on the graham crackers.
+For some hazelnut-infused deliciousness, spread chocolate hazelnut spread like Nutella on the graham crackers.
 After s’more night, we like to use the rest of the jar of Nutella on lightly toasted bread for a quick and easy camping breakfast on another day.

 Swap Out the Graham Crackers